hmofrad/CS2210/Project2/README.md

     Makefile: Make file

 ## Submission
-Make a your_pitt_id.[zip|tar|tar.gz], e.g., moh18.zip archive from your project and submit it by the due date.
+Make a your_pitt_id.[zip|tar|tar.gz] archive, e.g., moh18.zip from your project and submit it by the due date.